 - Extras can be kept in the refrigerator for up to 5 days or stored in the freezer for up to 3 months.

-I like making both sizes of these muffins - and my kids are fans of both!
 You can make 24 mini muffins and 9 large muffins or 18 mini muffins and 12 large muffins.
 Or you can do all of one size or the other — you’ll get about 42-44 mini muffins or about 18-20 regular muffins.